schlangens/scottschlangen.com/content/cv.md

 - Harmonized operations by configuring and administering firewall rules, applications, VPN, and IDS / IPS settings to ensure a secure perimeter defense.
 Ensured quality execution by analyzing and applying established information security principles and practices.
 Embraced responsibility for reviewing IT systems and applications for large enterprise environments.
 - Oversaw and supported containment and remediation efforts as an integral member of the Incident Response Team.
 - Provided insightful vision and guidance by implementing Security Awareness Training and Phishing Campaigns to promote and advance end-user education.
-- Employed refined relationship-building skills and collaborative mindset while supporting, communicating, and assisting organizations secure and operate business IT.
+- Employed refined relationship-building skills and a collaborative mindset while supporting, communicating, and assisting organizations in securing and operating business IT.

 ### Everstream Solutions | Indianapolis, IN